herbglitchYT/archeus_videos/0000_vector/Script.md

 My definition of a vector is a expandable array.
 For math vectors I use `vector2` and `vector3`.
 I'll be writing this in C, but the concepts should easily be transferred to any other language.

 # How does a vector work
-For the most basic implementation of a vector, and the implementation we will use, when we run out of space in an array, we will create a new array of double the size and copy the old arrays contents into the new array.
-We can use the same idea for downsizing the array.
+Lets say we have an array size four that holds clothing articles, because arrays are set size, we can't add to the array, so the fix in this example we will use is a vector.
+A vector will double the size of the array and copy the contents over, so that now socks can fit.
+We can use the same idea for downsizing the array, when removing from the array if we are less than half the space, we can free up that memory by creating an array half the size and copying the contents over.

 # Description stuff
 In the description I have included a repository that holds, boilerplate for this project, the script I am reading, the finished project we will make, and all other related files.
 You might notice I am on linux, I have also tested this code on windows with msys2 using their ucrt MinGW and had no issues with it.
-If you do have any issues, please let me know.
+If you do have any issues, please let me know, my contact information is in the description.

 # ARC_Errno and ARC_Bool
 If you are watching this video when it comes out, I most likely won't have made a video for `ARC_Errno` and `ARC_Bool` yet.
 We will be using them both and they are part of the boilerplate.
 If you don't want to deal with the boilerplate, using a `printf` or whatever your language uses to output will work for what we use `ARC_Errno` for.
 And C has `stdbool.h`, which is pretty much all `ARC_Bool` is.